 Bureau of Land Management, Nevada.

 The Wilderness is located in western Humboldt County.
-The best access to the Wilderness is located along the BLM and County roads that form the eastern and northern boundaries of the Wilderness.
+Primary access to the Wilderness is located along the BLM and County roads that form the eastern and northern boundaries of the Wilderness Area.